 A consolidated legal framework

-For many years, Trafficking in Persons (TIP) and Smuggling of Migrants (SoM) have been conflated in Bangladesh, with migration-related offences spread across multiple laws.
-Combined with a definition of trafficking that differed slightly from the UN Trafficking in Persons (TIP) Protocol, this led to widespread misclassification of cases — including SoM cases and offences involving violence against women and children — being incorrectly prosecuted as trafficking, contributing to low conviction rates.
+For many years, Trafficking in Persons (TIP) and Smuggling of Migrants (SoM) have been conflated in Bangladesh, with migration-related offenses dispersed across multiple laws.
+The absence of SoM-specific provisions in existing legislation, combined with the nuanced differences between TIP and SoM offenses, has led to widespread misclassification of cases.
+As a result, SoM cases, as well as offenses involving violence against women and children have often been incorrectly prosecuted as trafficking, contributing to low conviction rates.

-The new Ordinance aligns Bangladesh’s definition of trafficking with the UN TIP Protocol, clarifying which cases proceed to trial and enabling faster, more effective justice for survivors.
+The new Ordinance aligns Bangladesh’s definition of trafficking and SOM with the relevant UN Protocol, clarifying which cases proceed to trial and enabling faster, more effective justice for survivors.

 Tougher penalties for trafficking and smuggling crimes

 The Ordinance reorganises offences into three chapters covering trafficking, Smuggling of Migrants (SoM), and general or ancillary offences.
-While the most severe penalties for organised trafficking — including life imprisonment and capital punishment — remain unchanged, penalties for related offences have been strengthened.
+It recognizes trafficking for forced criminality and adoption for the purpose of exploitation as criminal offenses While the most severe penalties for organised trafficking — including life imprisonment and capital punishment — remain unchanged, penalties for related offences have been strengthened.

 Assisting trafficking, including by providing property or handling documents linked to the crime, now carries penalties of 3–7 years’ imprisonment and fines.
 Importing or transferring a person for sexual exploitation is punishable by 3–10 years’ imprisonment.
 Smuggling of migrants is fully criminalised for the first time, with penalties of up to life imprisonment, and those who instigate, aid, or conspire may face the same punishment as principal offenders.